burritorepo/real-time-chat-websocket-express/README.md

-# Real-time chat with websockets using socket.io, express and Nodejs
+# Real-time chat with Websockets using socket.io, Express and Node.js
 A real-time chat for building up my developer skills